 This might make an Edge Network just sound like a fancy CDN because that’s what it is.
 An Edge Network is a CDN that specifically places servers at Internet Exchange Points to bring data closer to the network Edge.
 The network edge is the closest that a CDN can get to users.
 While an Edge Network is a CDN, a CDN is not an Edge Network.
 A CDN simply refers to a content delivery solution that caches information in geographically dispersed data centers.
 The CDN may place their servers in IXPs or they may not.

 CDNs and Edge Networks are under the umbrella of the Edge Computing revolution.
 But Edge Computing and Edge Network are not the same thing.
-Edge Computing is an umbrella term that refers to the new trend of bringing data closest the users as possible.
+Edge Computing is an umbrella term that refers to the new trend of bringing data as close to users as possible.
 And Edge Computing can encompass many things.
 Most commonly, Edge devices are devices that enable data to be brought closer to users.
 Common examples are Internet routers, connected vehicles, smartphones, etc. Anything that can act as an entrance to the network has the potential to be an Edge device.
 But being able to store and access information at these Edge devices is what allows them to be a part of Edge Computing and work towards reducing latency for users.

 A common example of Edge Computing is found in electric vehicles.
 Electric vehicles are highly connected with various electronics that can store, cache, and transmit data.
 Technology companies can cache information in these vehicles to deliver it faster to users.
 They can also pull data from these vehicles to understand driving habits, safety data, and more.